yurique/purgecss-laminar-webpack-plugin/README.md

 ## Important

-The way PurgeCSS works is simple - you give it a list of classes that are actually used (well, normally it extracts this list itself, from a static html, or by extracting "words" from any text file, like a `.js` file), and then cleans up the css, removing everything it believes is unused.
+The way PurgeCSS works is simple - you give it a list of classes that are actually used (well, normally it extracts this list itself, from a static html, or by extracting "words" from any text file, like a `.js` file), and then it uses that list to clean up the CSS, removing everything it believes is unused.

 Thus, in order this plugin not to break your app in production - you can not build CSS class names with string interpolation or any other string manipulation functions.
 Every CSS class must be literally present in your code as a whole string.